 7. The whole family can come along.

-A visit to Maine offers an adventure for everyone from the grizzled mountain climber to the occasional trail hiker, which means you can bring the whole family, whether that’s grandpa or little ones.
+A visit to Maine offers an adventure for everyone from the grizzled mountain climber to the occasional trail hiker, which means you can bring the whole family, whether that’s a grandpa or little ones.
 Surprisingly affordable activities abound, so you’ll rarely need to go far to find the right hike or in-town activity for the whole family.

 8. It’s equally beautiful year round.